 Scheiner, T. (2019).
 If we want to get ahead, we should transcend dualisms and foster paradigm pluralism.
 In G. Kaiser & N. Presmeg (Eds.), Compendium for early career researchers in mathematics education (pp. 511-532).
 Cham, Switzerland: Springer. link

 The research aims at better accounting of the complex dynamic processes involved when individuals ascribe meaning to the mathematical objects of their thinking.
-The focus is on three processes that are convoluted in the complex dynamics in mathematical concept formation: contextualizing, complementizing, and complexifying.
-New interpretative possibilities and theoretical hypotheses are generated that inform research on mathematics cognition and elucidate the three processes, recognizing their epistemological, conceptual, and cognitive significance in mathematics knowing and learning processes.
+The focus is on three processes that are convoluted in the complex dynamics in mathematical knowing and learning: contextualizing, complementizing, and complexifying.
+New interpretative possibilities and theoretical hypotheses are generated that inform research on mathematical cognition and elucidate the three processes, recognizing their epistemological, conceptual, and cognitive significance in mathematical knowing and learning processes.

 Scheiner, T., & Pinto, M. M. F. (2019).
 Emerging perspectives in mathematical cognition: contextualizing, complementizing, and complexifying.
 Educational Studies in Mathematics, 101(3), 357-372. link

 Scheiner, T. (2016).
 New light on old horizon: constructing mathematical concepts, underlying abstraction processes, and sense making strategies.
 Educational Studies in Mathematics, 91(2), 165-183. link